LT-Intro-To-AI/git-github-fundamentals-spatel227/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub for educational purposes 😱

+YAY!

 ## 🤓 Course overview and learning outcomes